jes-rod/portfolio/README.md

 ## FINDYOURECIPE | Cooking recipe finder | React app

-[FINDYOURRECIPE](https://findyourrecipeapp.netlify.app/) is a tech-job search portal website that allows users to explore different tech related jobs by making use of the Findwork API with a friendly and fresh UI using Bootstrap.
+[FINDYOURRECIPE](https://findyourrecipeapp.netlify.app/) is a website that serves as a recipe finder built in React and Bootstrap and makes usage of the Spoonacular API to fetch the recipes data.

 Review the GitHub repository [here](https://github.com/jes-rod/findyourrecipe)